aws/aws-advanced-python-wrapper/docs/using-the-python-wrapper/using-plugins/UsingTheLimitlessPlugin.md

 When a new connection is made, the plugin directs the connection to a transaction router selected from the cache using a weighted random strategy (See [Reader Selection Strategies](../ReaderSelectionStrategies.md) for more details).
 Routers with a higher load are assigned a lower weight, and routers with a lower load are assigned a higher weight.

-## How to use the Limitless Plugin with the AWS Python Driver
+## How to use the Limitless Plugin with the AWS Advanced Python Wrapper
-To enable the Limitless Plugin, add the plugin code `limitless` to the [`plugins`](../UsingThePythonDriver.md#connection-plugin-manager-parameters) value.
+To enable the Limitless Plugin, add the plugin code `limitless` to the [`plugins`](../UsingThePythonWrapper.md#connection-plugin-manager-parameters) value.

 The URL used to connect to a limitless database is the DB shard group URL.